 Short Definition: Percent of waste management permit applications reviewed within established time frames.
-Purpose/Importance: This measure reports whether the agency is complying with established time frames for reviewing permit applications.
+Purpose/Importance: This measure reports whether the agency is complying with established time frames for reviewing waste management applications.

-Source/Collection of Data: Using agency databases with waste data maintained by the Office of Waste, this measure tracks the number of waste permit applications reviewed within the established agency time frames for the fiscal year.
-This process will be completed on the following waste permit applications: (1) new, renewals, major and minor amendments, and Class 1, Class 1ED, Class 2, or Class 3 modifications, post closure orders and regulatory flexibility orders, for industrial and commercial nonhazardous solid waste storage and processing facilities, coal combustion residual disposal facilities and hazardous waste treatment, storage, and disposal facilities, (2) new, registrations, major and minor amendments, and notice and no-notice modifications, and notifications for municipal solid waste facilities, and (3) new, renewals, major and minor amendments, minor modifications, endorsements, and revocation applications for underground injection control (UIC) Class I and Class III applications, (4) new permits, authorizations, amendments, and revocations for UIC Class IV and Class V applications, (5) new, renewals, endorsements, and major and minor amendments for radioactive material licenses and disposal.
+Source/Collection of Data: Using agency databases, this measure tracks the number of waste applications reviewed within the established agency time frames for the fiscal year: (1) for industrial and commercial nonhazardous solid waste storage and processing facilities, coal combustion residual disposal facilities and hazardous waste treatment, storage, and disposal facilities new, renewals, amendments, modifications, post closure orders and regulatory flexibility orders, and (2) for municipal solid waste facilities new permits, permit amendments, registrations, modifications, notifications, and authorizations for construction over closed landfills.